artefactual-labs/enduro/docs/configuration-reference.md

 - set `requiredLocations` to one or more Storage Service location UUIDs when those locations must also be confirmed before the collection is considered complete
+- set `standaloneLocations` to primary Storage Service location UUIDs that are final storage destinations even when `requiredLocations` is configured for packages stored elsewhere

 #### `capacity` (Integer)